Preparing to submit your application

 With this said, now let’s get you prepared.

-To make a successful application and be shortlisted for an interview, here are a few things you are going to need for your online application.
+To make a successful application and be shortlisted for an interview, here are a few tips you are going to need for your application.

 We recommend reading our detailed selection process page to learn more about the prerequisite and entry to the course.